Geometric Tattoos

 Common questions

-- Can geometry and realism combine?
+- Can geometric and realism combine?

-- Can a geometric tattoo be audio-linked?
+- Can geometric tattoos be linked to audio?